asiomchen/mldd23_project1/README.md

 * Data sources and tools

 ## General info
 This project is a machine learning model for *de novo* generation of ligands for 5HT1A, 5HT7, d2, beta2 and H1 receptors.
 A chosen number of [Klekota & Roth](https://pubmed.ncbi.nlm.nih.gov/18784118/) molecular fingerprints are sampled **(TODO: how???)**.
 Next, a recurrent neural network decodes the fingerprints into [SELFIES](https://iopscience.iop.org/article/10.1088/2632-2153/aba947) or SMILES notation.
-The resulting compounds are filtered based on chosed criteria (QED, max ring size, etc.).
+The resulting compounds are filtered based on chosen criteria (QED, max ring size, etc.).

 ## Setup
 1. Install [miniconda](https://docs.conda.io/en/latest/miniconda.html) following the instructions for your operating system.